p-l/kotlin-native-experiment/README.md

 You'll npm available on your machine.
 If you don't have it `brew install npm` on macOS.

-To build it: `gradle :web:build` then, to run a local web server and try it `gradle :web:run` and connect your browser to `http://localhost:8080/site/index.html`
+To build it: `gradle :web:build` then, to run a local web server and try it `gradle :web:run` and connect your browser to `http://localhost:8080/`

+Everything is copied into the `web/build/site/` folder.
+Changing the source requires to run `gradle :web:assemble` for the moment.

 ## Working with Kotlin/Native